ToAFinish/addressverification/pages/README.md

 # FILE DESCRIPTION

-## VerifyAddress.html
+### VerifyAddress.html
+### VerifyAddressList.html

+Sample Visualforce pages to verify custom object addresses in Salesforce Classic, and in a list (including Lightning).

+### VerifyEmail.html
+### VerifyEmailList.html

+Sample Visualforce page to verify custom object emails in Salesforce Classic, and in a list (including Lightning).

+### VerifyPhone.html
+### VerifyPhoneList.html

-Sample Visualforce page to verify custom object addresses in Salesforce Classic.
+Sample Visualforce page to verify custom object phone numbers in Salesforce Classic, and in a list (including Lightning).

+## AUTOCOMPLETE

-## AutoComplete.html
+### AutoComplete.html
+### Autocomplete.js
+### jQueryLiveAddressMin.js
+### jQueryMin.js

-Sample Visualforce page to be used for inserting records into a custom object.
-Uses the Autocomplete Javascript library.
+Sample Visualforce page (with controller) to be used for inserting records into a custom object.
+Uses the Autocomplete Javascript libraries also included.

-## Autocomplete.js

-Sample Controller for the "AutoComplete.html" Visualforce page.

-## jQueryLiveAddressMin.js

-Sample Javascript library for accessing the SmartyStreets Autocomplete API.

-## jQueryMin.js

-JQuery library.
-Please use an updated version of jQuery MIN library in production.